Duration: | 10 Day(s) - 9 Night(s) |

 Day 7: Tbilisi / Mtskheta / Tbilisi

 In the morning Tbilisi sightseeing tour.
 We will visit Old Tbilisi which offers a great variety of sights, most of them very ancient.
 All the places of interest in the Old Town are very close to each other, within a few minutes’ walk.
 We start our visit to Old Tbilisi from Metekhi Church (13th century) then walk to the Synagogue, Sioni Cathedral (6th-7th centuries) and later we drive up to the panoramic view and start to walk down to Narikala Fortress (4th century) – one of the oldest fortifications in the city and to the brick-domed Sulphur Baths.
-Then we take a stroll along the Rustaveli Avenue – the main street in Tbilisi.
-Continue to Mtskheta and see its historical places Jvari Monastery (6th century) and Svetitskhoveli Cathedral (11th century) – both UNESCO World Heritage sites.
-Drive back to Tbilisi.
-Overnight at the hotel in Tbilisi.

 Day 8: Tbilisi / Kazbegi / Tbilisi

-Today we head up to famous Georgian Military Highway.
-En-route we visit Ananuri architectural complex (17th century), the two churches and the fortress overlook the Zhinvali water reservoir.
-Arrive to Kazbegi and from there a leisurely 2 hours walk up through beautiful valleys and woodland leads us to Gergeti Trinity Church located at 2170 m.
+Arrive at Kazbegi and from there, a leisurely 2 hours walk up through beautiful valleys and woodland leads us to Gergeti Trinity Church located at 2170 m.
 Weather permitting you may catch a glimpse of one of the highest glaciers in the Caucasus – Mt.
 Kazbegi (5047 m).
 Then we take the same way back and drive to Tbilisi.
 Overnight at a hotel in Tbilisi.

 Day 9: Tbilisi / Wine Tour / Tbilisi

-In the morning we start exploring Kakheti region well known for its wine producing.
-We enjoy superb views of Great Caucasus Mountains and valleys of Kakheti, acknowledge traditions and culture of the country and region, taste wines and delicious food.
-First we visit local Duke’s estate from 19th century in Tsinandali.
-See his house-museum.
-Then continue to a local farmer’s house to see century old wine-cellar, taste home-made wines.
-Lunch with delicious home-made food, wine and ‘Shashlik’.
-After lunch drive to visit fortified town of Sighnaghi (18th century).
+After lunch drive to visit the fortified town of Sighnaghi (18th century).
 The town preserved its original image and now offers visitors stunning views of the surrounding Caucasus Mountains.
-Afterwards visit Bodbe monastery, that holds the tomb of St. Nino – she converted Georgia to Christianity in 4th century.
+Afterward visit Bodbe monastery, which holds the tomb of St. Nino – she converted Georgia to Christianity in the 4th century.
 Return to Tbilisi.
 Overnight at a hotel in Tbilisi.

 Day 10: Departure